SunannnSun/quaternion_DS/README.md

 ---

 ### Update
+9/8
+- extend to pose

+9/7
+- generate angular velocity given only orientation(world and body frame)
+- test all four tasks from pos_ori dataset

 9/2
-- scale the result angular velcotiy
+- ~~scale the result angular velcotiy~~
-- extend to multiple DS learning
+- ~~extend to multiple DS learning~~

 9/1
 - ~~propose a feasible dimension reduction to tackle singular covariance matrix resulting from unit vectors~~